.25 ACP: Performance

-The .25 ACP is viewed by some, including Gun Digest magazine, to still be a relevant choice (with it being over a century old) for a personal defense handgun when compared to more modern subcompact handguns & cartridges due to its small size, low recoil, centerfire primer, effective penetration, and proven track record of being reliable.
+The .25 ACP is viewed by some, including Gun Digest magazine, to still be a relevant choice (with it being over a century old) for a personal defense handgun when compared to more modern subcompact handguns and cartridges due to its small size, low recoil, centerfire primer, effective penetration, and proven track record of being reliable.
 However, more modern ammunition offered from manufacturers such as Buffalo Bore hard cast lead, Federal "Punch", and Hornady Critical Defense are designed to be closer to the cartridge's full potential.
-Some more powerful loadings of the .25 ACP can even get close to .32 ACP territory.
+Some more powerful loadings of the .25 ACP can even get close to .32 ACP ballistics.

 The .25 is viewed by others as inadequate for personal defense.
 Self-defense instructor Greg Ellifritz conducted a study using statistics from almost 1,800 real-world shootings.
 Of the 68 people shot with a .25 ACP, 35% of them were not incapacitated.
 25% of the hits were fatal, one-shot stop was 30%, and 49% were incapacitated by one shot.
 The .380 ACP, on the other hand, left 16% of people shot not incapacitated.
 This was a 30% increase from that of the .25 ACP.
 Ellifritz stated: "I would skip carrying the "mouse gun" .22s, .25s and .32s."
 However, he also pointed out that shot placement is more important than caliber (a common argument from .25 users) and concluded his review by stating: "caliber really isn't all that important."
 Other critics of the .25 ACP have pointed out that the round has trouble penetrating through bone and typically does not have enough energy to ensure the reliable expansion of hollow-point projectiles, and that even if the projectiles do expand, that results in a decrease of penetration.